affromero/IBIO4490/05-Textons/Readme.md

 ## Classification

 After the images are represented using a texton dictionary, train and evaluate a classifier using the provided database.
-Notice that the images in the mirror have been already divided into train and test sets, use this split.
-This was done by randomly assigning 10 images from each category to the test.
-Try two different classifiers:

 -   **Nearest neighbour:** Use intersection of histograms or Chi-Square metrics.